tvjames/kendo-docs/api/wrappers/jsp/chart/seriesitem-labels.md

 ### background `String`

 The background color of the labels.
+Accepts a valid CSS color string, including hex and rgb.

 #### Example
     <kendo:chart-seriesItem-labels background="background">